 - Reaction time

 That’s quite a long list of benefits!
-If it can really do this, then it’ll certainly be one of the best nootropics we’ve reviewed at Valentino’s Naturals.
-Let’s dig further…
+If it can really improve these things, then it’ll certainly be one of the best nootropics we’ve reviewed at Valentino’s Naturals.
+Let’s investigate further.

 How Does Madmonq Work in Your Body?